Before you can get too deep into your digital marketing campaign, you must first take the time to understand your customers and locate new ones.

 This tool gives you access to hundreds of thousands of respondents for opt-in surveys.

-These individuals are both B2B and B2C and have been thoroughly vetted to determine their eligibility and qualification.
+These individuals are both B2B and B2C and have been thoroughly vetted to determine their eligibility and qualifications.

 Qualtrics Panels allow you to choose your target audience and gain access to a representative sample, increase the accuracy of your sampling, and gain support throughout the entire process.